yuanqing/create-figma-plugin/docs/ui.md

 export default render(Plugin)
 ```

+Because the `.container` class is now a “global” class that’s no longer hashed, we’ll need to reference it as a plain string.

 Refer to the [`base.css`](https://github.com/yuanqing/create-figma-plugin/blob/main/packages/ui/src/css/base.css) file in `@create-figma-plugin/ui` for the list of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) that are available for use in your custom CSS.